SadraSamadzadeh/noelliegallery/README.md

 - [X] Update the upload button to be less cringe
 - [X] ShadUify (specifically toasts)
 - [ ] Delete button (w/ Server Actions)
-- [ ] Change Sign In button
+- [X] Change Sign In button
 - [ ] Add landing page
-- [ ] Add cute 404 page
+- [X] Add cute 404 page
-- [ ] Add album schema
+- [X] Add album schema
+- [X] Add custom domain for the website
 - [ ] Add album page using carousel
-- [ ] The main upload button first has to go through all the albums and when one chosen u can upload photo
+- [X] The main upload button first has to go through all the albums and when one chosen u can upload photo
 - [ ] Add fonts (w/ Roboto)
-- [ ] Add music
 <!-- - [ ] Analytics (posthog)
 - [ ] Ratelimiting (upstash) -->